Top State Department official resigns in protest of Trump’s response to racial tensions in the country

 Since the killing of George Floyd, an unarmed black man, by Minneapolis police last month, Trump has struggled to play the role of conciliator at a time of protests and civil unrest across the country over the plight of black Americans and the nation’s legacy of racism.

-The White House has come under heavy criticism after federal authorities forcefully swept away peaceful demonstrators protesting Floyd’s death at Lafayette Square Park across the street from the White House.
-This cleared a path for Trump to walk several hundred yards to the iconic St. John’s Church where he held up a bible and posed for photographs.
+The White House has come under heavy criticism after federal authorities forcefully swept away peaceful demonstrators protesting Floyd’s death at Lafayette Square across the street from the White House.
+This cleared a path for Trump to walk several hundred yards to the iconic St. John’s Church, where he held up a Bible and posed for photographs.
 The White House has denied the protesters were removed so the president could hold a photo op.

-As protests began to break out in Minneapolis, Trump tweeted “when the looting starts, the shooting starts” — a phrase associated police tactics used against protesters during the civil rights era.
+As protests began to break out in Minneapolis, Trump tweeted “when the looting starts, the shooting starts” — a phrase associated with police tactics used against protesters during the civil rights era.

 His campaign also scheduled Trump’s first rally in months on June 19, the Juneteenth holiday that marks the end of slavery in the United States, in Tulsa — the site of a deadly race massacre in 1921.
 In a Wall Street Journal interview published Thursday, Trump claimed that “nobody had ever heard of” Juneteenth until he popularized it and moved the rally after learning what the day signified from black associates.